vmoulinier/bridge/README.md

 # **Response**

-The application return one JSON list of last contract and the player who did it.g
+The application return a JSON list who contain the last contract and the player who did it.